Mexican-Man/sadbot-bot/README.md

 # Building
 A `.vscode/tasks.json` is included for building the executable.
 It can also be built using `go build main.go`. and moving `main` to `bin/`.
+> NOTE: Building discordgo requires gcc in your PATH.
+If on Windows, I recommend [TDM](https://jmeubank.github.io/tdm-gcc/) as a "one-click" installer.